Best Fixed-Rate Mortgages In Canada

 It can still be the first step if you choose to skip the pre-approved stage or if you want to refinance your existing mortgage.

 A mortgage commitment letter is issued upon detailed review and analysis of your income, credit, down payment (equity) asset, and more.
-The lender commits to the fixed rate by giving you a commitment letter, which has more reliability than just holding to the rate.
+The lender commits to the fixed rate by giving you a commitment letter, which is more reliable than just holding to the rate.

 The lender will hold on to the committed rate for a few days, usually 10 business days, for you to review and accept the terms of the approval.
 The lender may not guarantee your rate after 10 business days.
 Your committed rate may change either up or down, depending on the change in the market rate.